slothAD/XPRising/README.md

 ### [Discord](https://discord.gg/XY5bNtNm4w)
 ### Current Developer
-- `小爛土#7151` - Also known as Shou (like the english word show), Darkon47 on Github.
+- `Dresmyr` - Also known as Shou (like the english word show), Darkon47 on Github.
 If you enjoy the work I have put into this mod, subscribe to my patreon at https://www.patreon.com/user/membership?u=92238426

-- `SALTYFLEA#3772` Added the class system, currently otherwise undocumented.
+- `Aontas` Redid heat for gloomrot and has done a fair bit of the xp reworks.

 ### Original Developer
 - `Kaltharos#0001`